oisdk/site/posts/2018-03-15-countdown.markdown

 ## Generating all Expressions

 The simplest implementation I can think of is one which generates all possible expressions from the input, and then tests each one successively.
-The core function we'll use for this is usually referred to as "unmerges":
+The core function we'll use for this is usually called "unmerges":

 ```haskell
 unmerges [x,y] = [([x],[y])]